The Blue Caftan: Release

 The film was selected to be screened in the Un Certain Regard section of the 75th Cannes Film Festival, where it had its world premiere on 26 May 2022.

 The film was released in Morocco on 22 February 2023 by Megarama Distribution.
 Ad Vitam Distribution released the film in France on 22 March 2023.
 It was also released in Belgium on 29 March 2023 by Cinéart.
 Danish distributor Camera Film released the film on 7 September 2023.

 International sales are handled by Films Boutique.

 Reception

 Box office

 As of November 2023, The Blue Caftan had sold more than 500,000 tickets worldwide setting a new record for overseas admissions for any recent Moroccan film.

 Critical response

 On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 96% based on 54 reviews, with an average rating of 8.3/10.
-The website's critics consensus reads, "A love story shaped by some surprising contours, The Blue Caftan surveys the hidden heart with comhe vice prion and grace."
+The website's critics consensus reads, "A love story shaped by some surprising contours, The Blue Caftan surveys the hidden heart with compassion and grace."
 Metacritic, which uses a weighted average, assigned the film a score of 83 out of 100, based on 16 critics, indicating "universal acclaim".
 The Blue Caftan received an average rating of 3.8 out of 5 stars on the French website AlloCiné, based on 27 reviews.